Senthilvadivel-20/kafka-data-stream/README.md

 # kafka-data-stream

-### Before start the process, ensure that zookeeper and kafka process are up and running.
+### Before starting the process, ensure that zookeeper and kafka process are up and running.

 #### Start zookeeper